- Realizing Dreams

 Fertility Promoting Surgery

-Most of the fertility promoting surgeries performed by UF Health reproductive medicine physicians utilize minimally invasive surgery techniques allowing the discharge of our patients home often on the same day without needing an overnight hospital stay.
+Most of the fertility promoting surgeries performed by UF Health reproductive medicine physicians utilize minimally invasive surgery techniques allowing our patients to often go home on the same day without needing an overnight hospital stay.

 These techniques include laparoscopy, hysteroscopy and mini-laparotomy.
 The majority of minimally invasive surgery cases are performed at the UF Health Florida Surgical Center, a state-of-the-art stand-alone ambulatory surgery center of UF Health Shands Hospital.
 Some surgeries like multiple myomectomies performed through a larger abdominal incision require admission to UF Health Shands Hospital for 24 to 48 hour period to observe and support initial recovery.
 Our surgical schedulers at UF Health Women’s Center at Springhill will assist you to schedule your surgery with your physician.

 Hysteroscopy is an excellent diagnostic technique for investigating potential abnormalities detected in screening tests like saline infusion sonography or hysterosalpingography.
 This is a minimally invasive procedure for evaluating the uterine cavity and treating various cavity abnormalities.
-It involves the placement of a speculum to expose the cervix for trans cervical placement of a telescope attached to a video camera system into the uterus.
-In order to visualize the walls of the endometrial cavity a distention media, generally normal saline, is used.
 Diagnostic flexible hysteroscopy can be performed quickly and comfortably in our office setting, however operative hysteroscopy to remove or treat any identified pathology such as a septum, polyps, fibroids or scarring generally requires ambulatory surgery center facilities for anesthesia and recovery.

 Tubal reversals are performed as an outpatient procedure at the UF Health Florida Surgical Center.
 The procedure is done through a mini incision under magnification utilizing microsurgical techniques.
-The patient may start trying to conceive within 2-3 weeks of surgery.
-In select individuals, after a successful tubal reversal, cumulative pregnancy rates in the year following tubal reversal procedure are in the range of 50-80%.
+In certain patients, after a successful tubal reversal, cumulative pregnancy rates in the year following tubal reversal procedure are in the range of 50-80%.

 Several clinical characteristics are associated with these high success rates for tubal reversal: